 "Apple cider vinegar makes a less favorable environment for the yeast and therefore may halt its growth, leading to less flaking," says board-certified dermatologist Morgan Rabach, M.D., co-founder of LM Medical NYC.

-Board-certified dermatologist Rachel Nazarian, M.D., agrees: "Because apple cider vinegar is an antimicrobial, anti-yeast, and antifungal, it helps to clean bacteria and other organisms from the skin.
+Board-certified dermatologist Rachel Nazarian, M.D., agrees: "Because apple cider vinegar is an antimicrobial2, anti-yeast, and antifungal, it helps to clean bacteria and other organisms from the skin.
 When used for short contact, such as in a shampoo, it is generally safe and well tolerated."

 Invest in a scalp scrub.